justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/order-workflows/enabling-or-disabling-order-workflows/README.md

 ## Additional Information

-**Note**: Out of the box, _Single Approver (Version 1)_ is the available order workflow.
+**Note**: Out-of-the-box, _Single Approver (Version 1)_ is the available order workflow.
 [Custom workflows](https://help.liferay.com/hc/en-us/articles/360018174111-Introduction-to-Workflow) can be created and may then be selected in the _Order Workflows_ tab.

 * [Order Workflows](../README.md)
 * [Approving or Rejecting Orders](../approving-or-rejecting-orders/README.md)